keesiemeijer/wp-admin-screenshots/README.md

 ### Requirements
 [CasperJS](http://casperjs.org/) (installed and executable)

-At least on of the following is required for CasperJS.
+At least one of the following is required for CasperJS.

 [PhantomJS](http://phantomjs.org/) (installed and executable)
 [SlimerJS](https://slimerjs.org/) (installed and executable)